Nthabyy/Fatal-Cancer-Analysis-SA/README.md

 ---

-## Data Cleaning and Preprocessing
+## Handling missing values
+-- fillina and interpolate were applied

 ## Data Analysis